-America is currently experiencing some monster tornados deep in the heartland.
-As dawn breaks across the land, the scenes of devastation are dramatic, but the casualties so far, remarkably low.
-Modern early warning systems have a lot to do with that.
-When a sudden serious storm breaks in Kabul, it is a tornado of metal, and there is one unwinding in Kabul as I write these words.
-In Afghanistan, tornados are not a problem, spectacular Taliban attacks are though, and right now there is a series of them in progress.
-So far we have reports of attacks in Zanbaq Square, Qanbar Square, the ISAF logistics base a few miles east of downtown and the Parliament building in Kabul.
+America is currently experiencing some monster tornadoes deep in the heartland.
+As dawn breaks across my homeland the scenes of devastation are dramatic but the casualties so far remarkably low.
+When a sudden serious storm breaks in Kabul it’s a tornado of steal and there is one unwinding now in Kabul right down the street from me.
+In Afghanistan tornadoes are not a problem; spectacular Taliban attacks are there is a series of them in progress.
+So far we have reports (via UN and media) of attacks in Zanbaq Square, Qanbar Square, (both in Kabul) the ISAF logistics base a few miles east of downtown and the Parliament.
 There are also reports of attacks on the PRT’s in Jalalabad and Logar, the police headquarters in Paktia and Kandahar.
-With the exception of Kandahar, all these targets are in the East, exactly where ISAF is claiming they will concentrate their attention this fighting season.
+With the exception of Kandahar all these targets are in the East; exactly where ISAF is claiming they will concentrate their attention this fighting season.

-Wind tornados strike with little warning; steel tornados strike with no warning.
+Wind tornadoes strike with little warning; steel tornadoes strike with no warning.
 We were exiting a local bank when the shooting started.
-It was close to us, but you get that around here sometimes.
-A few rounds fired from one weapon is not a reason for alarm.
-As we headed back towards the safe house we were surrounded by frantic armed men, some in uniforms, some not, some carrying M4’s, others sporting AK’s.
+It was close to us but you get that around here sometimes.
+A few rounds fired from one weapon is not a reason for alarm and when Haji and I heard that we thought nothing of it.
+As we headed back towards the safe house we were surrounded by frantic armed men, some in uniforms some not, some carrying M4’s, others sporting AK’s.
 They were the security detail for a senior Afghan official and trying to clear the usual traffic jam in order to get their charge off the street and into a secured location.
-To the perceptive man on the street, frantic high-end Afghan security guards are as sure a sign of heavy winds inbound as a tornado siren in the Midwest.
-Our driver looked at me and said, “trouble.”
+To the perceptive man on the street, frantic high-end Afghan security guards are as sure a sign of heavy winds inbound as a tornado siren would be in the Midwest.
+My driver Haji jan (former old school Taliban who has been with me for 5 years) looked at me and said, “trouble.”
 I looked back at him and said, “no shit.”
 We both smiled because there was nothing else we could do until the traffic jam cleared up.

 The Afghanistan Live Blog from Al Jazeera has the best coverage and is updated frequently.
 You can find it here.